|

 Arborfield has had one or more church buildings since Saxon times.
 The Saxon wooden church was replaced in the 13th Century by a flint and chalk building that still exists today as a romantic ruin near the River Loddon.
 It fell into disrepair by 1862, when the decision was made to build a replacement building on a site much closer to the main settlement at Arborfield Cross.
 For many years it was hidden by ivy which covered all sides almost to ground level - there's evidence that it was ivy-clad back in Edwardian times - see here for details.

 In the early 1900's there was a Congregational Chapel at Arborfield Cross on the site of the British Legion car park.
-It disappeared by the mid-century.
+It was later used as a Salvation Army Hall, but was demolished by the mid-century.
 Click here for more information.
 A Mission church met at the Village Hall on Eversley Road for several years until mid-2006.
 Unlike the old dissenters, it happily co-existed with St. Bartholomew's, and the Rector and former Pastor are close friends.
 For a list of Rectors spanning many centuries, click here.
-On the Data CD, there is also a list of Churchwardens and some of the Curates covering the period from the 1600's to the 1800's.
+There is also a list of Churchwardens and some of the Curates covering the period from the 1600's to the 1800's.
 The Rev. Peter Ditchfield was a Rector of Barkham for around 40 years up to his death in 1930.
 He was connected with Arborfield through the Arborfield, Newland and Barkham C.E.
 School, and was an historian of national importance, having published over 100 books.
 His hand-written 'Notes on an Archaeological Society field-trip to the Old Church' have survived, and have been transcribed - click here for details.
+From 1846 onwards, the Liberty of Newland was placed in the new ecclesiastical parish of St. Catherine's, Bearwood, endowed by the Walter family of Bearwood Mansion.
+Thus, the official parish church for most residents of Arborfield Cross was not St. Bartholomew's in Church Lane, but St. Catherine's in Bearwood, which is over two miles away.
+The ecclesiastical boundaries weren't re-drawn until the 1980s, and now St. Bartholomew's is now the official parish church for the whole of Arborfield and Newland.

 |